Blendify/blender-manual/blender_docs/manual/grease_pencil/structure.rst

 Strokes
 =======

 The stroke is the rendered image of the points and edit line, using a particular :doc:`Grease Pencil material </grease_pencil/materials/introduction>`.
-(*Grease Pencil* Materials are linked at stroke level).
+(*Grease Pencil* Materials are linked at stroke level.)